DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 ![image](https://github.com/DelroyGayle/manx-airlines-booking-system-p4/assets/91061592/3caaa321-3b28-4ed9-a600-38270ca06439)

-Note: the user has the option to *Cancel* changes

 Now when the user views **Booking CGF64F** the user can see that *David Smith* has been removed.
 Moreover, baggage and remarks have been added to the booking

 ![image](https://github.com/DelroyGayle/manx-airlines-booking-system-p4/assets/91061592/f3340e60-f067-45c8-b221-4c0515b6939a)